 Leah from North Hollywood, CA

 The best way is to hire it done.
 The safest way is to let an appliance tech do it.
 My husband the appliance tech has a special tool designed to go into the internal vent system to clean it out carefully without detaching the vent itself.
-Always remember to clean the lint trap after each use and you won't have to have my husband out there cleaning the vent system.

 You can buy a tool for about 10 dollars at most hardware stores or home improvement centers like Home Depot, Lowes etc. It is a long flexible thing (sort of like a drain cleaning snake) with a brush on the end.